 Cross-Platform Solution: Basilisk is inherently cross-platform in nature, and is supported on macOS, Windows, and Linux systems.
 The Python layer, C programming language, Boost communication library and Qt/Open-GL visualization are active cross-platform developments.

 Validation and Verification: Each simulation or FSW algorithm module has unit test that can be run automatically using py.test.
 Integrated scenario test validated coupled behavior between modules.
 Each dynamics modules has associated momentum, energy and power validation tests.
 This ensures the integrity of the valdiated modules as new simulation capabilities are added.

 Monte-Carlo Capability: The simulation framework is capable of doing bit-for-bit repeatable Monte-Carlo runs.
 The simulation parameters can be disturbed through a range of distribution functions.

-3D Visualization: Basilisk has an accompanying stand-alone visualization that uses Qt/OpenGL to visualize the spacecraft, its orientation and orbits, the local planets, and various qualitative data and indicators for sensors and actuators.
+3D Visualization: Basilisk has an accompanying stand-alone visualization called Vizard that uses the Unity gaming engine to visualize the spacecraft, its orientation and orbits, the local planets, and various qualitative data and indicators for sensors and actuators.
 Simulation events and device faults may be triggered directly from the visualization.

 Basilisk Related Slides

 Movies of Basilisk Visualization Software